Education Studies

 BA

-Learn how to confidently implement the curriculum, behaviour management, SEND teaching and learning, and planning and assessment.
-Upon graduation, you'll be able to implement these skills and processes, equipping you with the knowledge and understanding to be the best teacher you can be.
+Upon graduation, you'll be able to implement these skills and processes in school, having been equipped with the knowledge and understanding to be the best teacher you can be.

 Graduate Outcomes Survey 2023

-GCSE English language, mathematics and science at grade C / 4 or above.
-You can still apply whilst working towards these.
+GCSE English Language, mathematics, and science at grade C / 4 or above is required for this course.

 We're interested in your potential as a teacher.